Ezequiel Duran Player Props: Rangers vs. Dodgers

 Ezequiel Duran At The Plate

-- In 31.1% of his games this season, Duran has tallied at least one RBI.
-In 12 of those games (16.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 23 games this year (30.7%), Duran has picked up an RBI, and in 12 of those games (16.0%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.